krakend/krakend-documentation/endpoints/sequential-proxy.md

 }
 ```

-Now KrakenD has both responses from the backends and can merge the data, returning the following object to the user:
+Now KrakenD has both responses from the backends and can merge the data, returning the following aggregated object to the user:

 ```json
 {